 - 1/2 tablespoons salt

-In the bowl of a stand mixer fitted with the dough hook, add the water, buttermilk, sugar, melted butter, and yeast.
+- In the bowl of a stand mixer fitted with the dough hook, add the water, buttermilk, sugar, melted butter, and yeast.
 Mix.
-Let sit for 15 minutes.
-Add salt, eggs, and flour.
+Let sit for 10-15 minutes.
+The yeast will get bubbly.
+Once the yeast is bubbly add salt, eggs, and flour.
+(See note #1).
 Mix for 8-10 minutes.
-After mixing, allow the dough to rest for 10 minutes.
+After mixing, cover the bowl with plastic wrap and allow the dough to rest for 10 minutes.

-Preheat the oven to 400°F. Place a silat mat on a baking sheet.
+- Preheat the oven to 400°F. Place a silat mat on a baking sheet.
 Roll out dough on a greased countertop.
 (I lightly spray my counter top with cooking spray… I used Bakers Joy).
-Roll the dough into a 13 (or 14)"x18" rectangle.
+Roll the dough into a 14"x18" rectangle.
 Using the back of a spoon, smear the softened butter over the top of the dough.
 Sprinkle the cinnamon brown sugar filling evenly over the softened butter.

-Roll the dough up.
-Making sure to start rolling on the longer side, so that then resulting cinnamon roll measures 18" in length.
+- Roll the dough up, starting on the longer side, so that then resulting cinnamon roll measures 18" in length.
 Cut into 12 large rolls.* Place the rolls onto the prepared baking sheet.
 3 rolls across, and 4 rolls down.
-Let the cinnamon rolls rise for 15 minutes.
+Cover the cinnamon rolls and let the cinnamon rolls rise for 15-30 minutes or until puffed up.
 Bake for 18-20 minutes or until lightly golden brown on top, and cooked throughout.

-In the bowl of a stand mixer, or with a hand held mixer, beat the butter until smooth.
+- In the bowl of a stand mixer, or with a hand held mixer, beat the butter until smooth.
 Add the powdered sugar, milk, and vanilla extract.
 Beat until well incorporated.
+(See note #2)